wso2/docs-choreo-dev/en/docs/testing/test-components-with-test-runner.md

 1. On the left navigation, click **Build**.
 2. Under **Builds**, click **Build**.
-3. Slect the latest commit and click **Build**.
+3. Select the latest commit and click **Build**.
 Once Choreo completes the build process, you can proceed to the next step.
 4. On the left navigation, click **Deploy**.
 4. In the **Set Up** card, click **Deploy** to deploy the test runner component.
 If you want to provide additional configuration or secrets, use the **Configure and Deploy** option from the list.
 3. Once the deployment is successful, on the left menu, click **Execute**.